Scorpion in MK 11

 Mortal Kombat Mobile (2015)

 Mortal Kombat Mobile is the series’ only real dud of the ‘2010s.
 MK Mobile intended to bring the series to the hardcore fighters among the iOS and Android crowd.
 It didn’t pan out because, guess what, phones don’t make for compelling fighting game controllers.
-Still, is the one where you got to play with Freddy Krueger, so at least there’s that.
+Still, it’s the other one where you got to play with Freddy Krueger, so at least there’s that.

 Scorpion from MK X